ethica-framework/main/README.md

 **Are you unsure what kind of ethical challenge you’re facing?
 Do you have ethical concerns but can’t articulate them?
-Do you need help identifying the nature of your dilemma?**
-If you answered YES to any of these questions, work through this decision tree:
+Do you need help identifying the nature of your dilemma?** If you answered YES to any of these questions, refer to the recommended learning module below:

 **Step 1:** Clarity & Understanding
 Does your challenge involve understanding HOW your AI system makes decisions?